 In the professional program, students complete 130 hours of required coursework that includes nine semester hours (300 contact hours) of introductory pharmacy practice experiences and 40 semester hours (1,600 contact hours) of advanced pharmacy practice experiences in which students extend their learning from the classroom to various pharmacy practice settings and have opportunities to provide care for diverse patient populations.
 In addition, 12 semester hours of elective or selective coursework are required.
-Students who wish to specialize in a specific area of pharmacy practice may select one of several possible elective areas of focus.

 The Doctor of Pharmacy (Pharm.D.) with an integrated Pharmaceutical Sciences (B.S.) curriculum consists of the undergraduate Bachelor of Science in Pharmaceutical Sciences program followed by a four-year professional program.
 Coursework for the first professional year overlaps with coursework required in the senior year of the integrated pharmaceutical sciences program so that students may earn a bachelor's degree while completing the first professional year of the Pharm.D. program.

-A minimum total of 240 semester hours with the Bachelor of Science in Pharmaceutical Sciences must be completed to earn the Pharm.D. with its integrated Bachelor of Science.
 The bachelor's degree is earned upon satisfactory completion of all bachelor's degree requirements which typically occurs after four academic years of study.

-In the Pharmacy program, students take yearly longitudinal Introductory Pharmacy Practice Experiences (IPPE) for the first three professional years.
+In the pharmacy program, students take yearly longitudinal introductory pharmacy practice experiences (IPPE) for the first three professional years.
 Each of these IPPE courses are worth one-credit hour and run over the course of two semesters.
 Students spend 8 contact hours in class and 20 contact hours in the field for these experiences.